USB Firmware Flashing

 - Replace

-<Your Board ID>with the actual ID you queried.
+<Your Board ID>with the actual queried ID.

 Bridge CAN Firmware Update Steps